Saturday TV Ratings: 48 Hours, NCAA Football

-Saturday, October 14, 2023 ratings — New Episodes: 48 Hours.
-Sports: NCAA Football on FOX: UCLA at Oregon State, NCAA Football: Miami at North Carolina, NCAA Football: Louisville at Pittsburgh, and NCAA Football: USC at Notre Dame.
-Reruns: NCIS: Hawai’i and Raid the Cage.
+Saturday, October 21, 2023 ratings — New Episodes: 48 Hours.
+Sports: NCAA Football: Utah at USC, NCAA Football: Duke at Florida State, NCAA Football: Virginia at North Carolina, and NCAA Football: Michigan at Michigan State.
+Reruns: NCIS: Hawai’i and 48 Hours.

 Note: If you’re not seeing the updated charts, please try reloading the page or go here.